UBC-MDS/ColourblindR/README.md

 ### Our Package in the R Ecosystem

 `ColourblindR`, a package similar to the well known [viridis](https://www.rdocumentation.org/packages/viridis/versions/0.5.1) package takes a meaningful place in the R universe attempting to service the colourblind population.
 Unlike `Viridis` which offers colour maps and palettes, `ColourblindR` will attempt to offer users a visually inclusive theme with geometric objects and layout.
-In addition to the `Viridis` package there are ggplot packages called [colorblind_pal](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0/topics/colorblind_pal)  and [dichromat_pal](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0/topics/colorblind_pal) that offers an eight colour palette to accommodate all users.  `ColourblindR` hopes to give users not just different palettes, but a new theme (similar to how theme_bw or theme_classic contributes to ggplot) that will enhance the full data visualization, not just produce a palette.
+In addition to the `viridis` package there are ggplot packages called [colorblind_pal](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0/topics/colorblind_pal)  and [dichromat_pal](https://www.rdocumentation.org/packages/ggthemes/versions/3.5.0/topics/colorblind_pal) that offers an eight colour palette to accommodate all users.  `ColourblindR` hopes to give users not just different palettes, but a new theme (similar to how theme_bw or theme_classic contributes to ggplot) that will enhance the full data visualization, not just produce a palette.
 Lastly, ColourblindR will customise each graph specifically to each variant of colourblind conditions, a feature we have yet to see in the R ecosystem.

 ### Appendix